 Drug use may be a method of self-medication.
 While some individuals strive to self-treat physical health problems, many individuals alleviate mental health conditions.
 Further, many forms of drug use cause mental and emotional imbalances, issues that could potentially be compounded by polysubstance abuse.

 Any co-occurring disorders, such as depression and anxiety, need to be addressed within drug rehabilitation to promote comprehensive and long-lasting recovery.
 Through therapy and counseling, individuals will learn how to cope and employ healthy life skills which enhance sobriety.

-Many individuals engaging in polysubstance abuse may have acquired illnesses or disease from their drug use.
+Many individuals engaging in polysubstance use may have acquired illnesses or diseases from their drug use.
 Comprehensive treatment for these conditions should also be examined as a treatment plan is being determined.